hams-workspace/gpt2-covidArticle/README.md

 GPT2-gpt2-covidArticle
 =================
-* generate recipes related to input name of cuisine
+* generate article related to input keyword of article

  How to use
  ===============